Age-optimal Scheduling over Hybrid Channels: proof of Lemma

-Since the state of Channel $2$ is $1$, then at the next time slot, the state of Channel $2$ is $0$, and the age reduces to $d$.
-So from \eqref{discounted-lemma1}, for all age value $\delta_0>d-1$, we have
+Since the state of Channel $2$ is $1$, then at the next time slot, the state of Channel $2$ is $0$, and the age drops to $d$.
+So, from \eqref{discounted-lemma1}, for all age value $\delta_0>d-1$, we have